Find out about our fees, plus loans and other financial support that might be available to you.

 * If you live in Scotland, Wales or Northern Ireland, you will receive financial support for university from the Scottish Government, the Welsh Assembly Government or the Northern Ireland Executive (as appropriate).
 If you live in the EU and meet certain eligibility criteria, you can get a loan to cover the cost of your tuition fees.

-For 2016 and beyond, we will continue our package of direct student support, with a wider choice of support options available to students.
+We offer a package of direct student support, with a wider choice of support options available to students.

 You will be able to choose between a bursary, partial fee waiver or a combination of both.
 This choice will be available in each year of study for which you are eligible for support.